-20. I find that the noticee has clearly accepted that he had not declared the gold in form of 01 Cut Gold Bar concealed in packet of almond, which was further wrapped in yellowish green polythene, which was kept in Grey Trolley Bag carried by him, to the Customs authorities.
+20. I find that the noticee has clearly accepted that he had not declared the gold in form of cylindrical thick gold bar concealed inside the motor of the mixer blender, to the Customs authorities.
 It is clear case of non-declaration with intent to smuggle the gold.
 Accordingly, there is sufficient evidence to conclude that the noticee had failed to declare the foreign origin gold before the Customs Authorities on his arrival at SVP International Airport, Ahmedabad.
-In the statement he submitted that the gold was not purchased by him.
-The gold (concealed in packet of almond which was further wrapped in yellowish green polythene which was kept in Grey Trolley Bag carried by him) was handed over to him by unknown person at Kuwait.
-The said gold was supposed to be handed over to an unknown person once he would exit the Airport.
-Contact details of the unknown person to whom the gold was to be handed over was not shared with him.
-But in his written submission dated 14.10.2025, he mentioned that the gold was purchased by him from his hard-earned money and purchased the gold from Kuwait and submitted copy of bill/invoice.
+In the statement as well as in his submission, he mentioned that the gold was purchased by him from his hard-earned money and purchased the gold from Dubai and submitted copy of bill/invoice.
 Under his submission, he alleged that the gold was purchased by him and at the time of interception, he had produced the purchase bill but same was not taken into record and officers booked a case against him.
 On contrary, from the documents available on record, I find that at the material time, he confessed in his statement that he did not want to declare the gold before the authority and try to remove the same clandestinely without payment of eligible customs duty.
 Therefore, the contention made in submission that he was having bill with him and about to declare the same and before that a case was made against him, is not tenable and afterthought.